-During the period ended June 30, 2023, Professional fees include amounts paid to Amezquita Management Inc., a company of which the CFO is President.
-During the period ended June 30, 2022, Professional fees include amounts paid to Malaspina Consultants Inc., a company in which the CFO, Carmen Amezquita, was an associate.
+During the period ended September 30, 2023, Professional fees include amounts paid to Amezquita Management Inc., a company of which the CFO is President.
+During the period ended September 30, 2022, Professional fees include amounts paid to Amezquita Management Inc. as well as to Malaspina Consultants Inc., a company in which the CFO, Carmen Amezquita, was an associate.